roytang/blog/content/notes/2013/05/333800750339727360/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/333800750339727360/
+title: ''
 ---

-RT [@multipleegos](https://twitter.com/multipleegos/): ANC: "Because it takes a nation to build a nation."
+ANC: "Because it takes a nation to build a nation."
 Huh?
 Does it take a house to build a house?